aupac/ember-aupac-typeahead/README.md

 -  `queryKey`: (default: 'q') the query parameter sent to the server containing the search text.
 -  `setValue`: a function to set the initial value based on `selection`, signature `function(selection)`.

-See the [typeahead docs](https://github.com/twitter/typeahead.js/blob/master/doc/jquery_typeahead.md#datasets) for a more complete description.
+See the [typeahead docs](https://github.com/twitter/typeahead.js/blob/master/doc/jquery_typeahead.md#datasets) for a more complete description of the items below.
 -  `source` : a function to return an array of items to display to the user with the signature `function(query, syncResults, asyncResults)`.
 -  `async` : (default: false) true if the returned data asynchronous.
 -  `name` : (default: 'default') the name of the dataset.